-Breakfast Cookies with Espresso and Oats are packed with morning goodness!
+Breakfast Coffee Cookies with Oats are packed with morning goodness!
 They’re the perfect, most delicious blend of cereal and coffee.I’m just going to cut to the chase. . .

 I woke up on Sunday morning and quite simply wanted some sort of crunchy cereal, something sweet, like chocolate, and of course, a perfect cup of coffee.

 So I put all of these things together in a delicious, totally satisfying cookie.

 No, this isn’t the most healthy breakfast cookie in the world, or in state, or town — but, they certainly be part of a healthy breakfast. 😉